-The scheme should not have significant adverse impact on neighbouring properties and have due regard for the prevention of anti-social behaviour
+Proposals for improvements shall be subject to consultation with the local community and shall be designed and laid out to not have a significant adverse impact on the residential amenity of neighbouring dwellings and shall have due regard for the prevention of anti-social behaviour.

-15.23 The purpose of Policy SLC3 is to encourage the enhancement, improvement and better use of existing poor-quality, open recreational space.

-15.24 It also seeks to encourage the enhancement of and provision of new leisure and sporting facilities within the village, including the proposed leisure facility on Rectory Lane and enhancement of facilities, such as bowling clubs and Standish Cricket Club.
+- 15.23 The purpose of Policy SLC3 is to encourage the enhancement, improvement and better use of existing poor-quality, open recreational space. - 15.24 It also seeks to encourage the enhancement of and provision of new leisure and sporting facilities within the village, including the proposed leisure facility on Rectory Lane and enhancement of facilities, such as bowling clubs and Standish Cricket Club.